-Fire Forward is funded in part by the Farley Family Charitable Foundation, the Federated Indians of Graton Rancheria, CAL FIRE and its California Forest Improvement Program, The Nature Conservancy, and US Forest Service - Region 5.
+Fire Forward is funded in part by the Farley Family Charitable Foundation, the Federated Indians of Graton Rancheria, the California Forest Improvement Program, and many generous members and supporters of ACR.

 Frequently Asked Questions About Fire and Fuels Management

 Fire is a core ecological process in most California ecosystems.
 For thousands of years, the Bay Area was home to some of California’s highest populations of Native Americans, who used fire for a multitude of reasons: to generate fresh forage for grazing and browsing mammals, to stimulate growth of valuable basket weaving materials, to control acorn weevil populations ensuring delectable acorns for wildlife and people alike, to reduce fire hazard around home sites, to clear walking paths, and so much more.

 In the North Bay specifically, nearly all of our terrestrial ecosystems depend on site-specific fire regimes.
 Here, nearly all plant species depend on regular fire to thrive—each system with its own unique relationship with fire and specific fire needs.
 Our open spaces are adapted to a specific fre- quency, intensity and timing of fire as a result of those millennia of fire-adapted stewardship by people.

 After over a century of fire suppression, however, California landscapes remain in a dire fire deficit.

 Why use prescribed fire in the North Bay?